invweb/strategy-2d-game-by_using_VS_Code_mimo_AI_Ollama_DeepSeek/README.md

 ## Description

-A prototype of a turn-based 2D strategy game inspired by Imperialism, built on **libGDX + Kotlin + Kotlin Multiplatform**.
+A prototype of a turn-based 2D strategy game inspired by "Imperialism 2" game, built on **libGDX + Kotlin + Kotlin Multiplatform**.
 Runs on macOS in Desktop mode.

 ## Screenshots